-Make a difference to humanity by studying a Biomedical Science BSc at Roehampton.
+Make a difference to humanity by studying BSc (Hons) Biomedical Science at Roehampton.
 Here you will discover life processes, health, disease, treatment and prevention.

 3 years (full-time)